sammad1119/Kubernetes-Cluster-Configuraton-kubadm/Kubernetes-setup-on-ubuntu/Kubernetes-on-unbuntu.md

 # Kubernetes v1.28 cluster Setup on unduntu Using Kubeadm and Containerd

 ## Overview
-This guide provides detailed instructions for setting up a multi-node Kubernetes cluster using Kubeadm.
+This guide provides detailed instructions for setting up a Kubernetes cluster using Kubeadm.
 The guide includes instructions for installing and configuring containerd and Kubernetes, disabling swap, initializing the cluster, installing Flannel, and joining nodes to the cluster.

 ## Prerequisites
 Before starting the installation process, ensure that the following prerequisites are met: